-This year’s Computex will probably be remembered for both AMD and Intel’s duelling “Mine’s got more cores than yours, pal” processor announcements and the conspicuous absence of the new Nvidia Turing GPUs.
+This year’s Computex will probably be remembered for both AMD and Intel’s duelling “Mine’s got more cores than yours, pal” processor announcements and the conspicuous absence of the new RTX GPUs.
 But if there’s one thing that nicely encapsulates the show as a whole, it would be the assortment of mad custom case designs on display.

 InWin Z Tower by KuN Mod